linkrjs/smashers/README.md

 # smashers
-A Website for Smashers Badminton Club
+A Website for Badminton Club